KumarRobotics/CoverageControl/README.md

 pip install coverage_control
 ```

+See [Installation](https://kumarrobotics.github.io/CoverageControl/installation.html) for more details on installation.

-See the [Quick Start](https://kumarrobotics.github.io/CoverageControl/quick_start.html) guide for a quick introduction to the library.
+See [Quick Start](https://kumarrobotics.github.io/CoverageControl/quick_start.html) guide for a quick introduction to the library.

 ---